Maria0696/CounterTime/README.md

 ## Usage

-1. Set Timer: Tap on the time display in the center of the screen to open a dialog where you can input the minutes and seconds for the countdown.
+1. Set Timer: Tap on the time display in the center of the screen to open a scrollable time picker where you can select minutes and seconds.
+The time is set using a native-style CupertinoTimerPicker.

 2. Start/Stop Timer: Use the floating action button at the bottom of the screen to start, pause, or resume the countdown.

-3. Reset Timer: Once the timer reaches zero, you can reset it by tapping on the time display again and inputting new values.
+3. Reset Timer: Once the timer reaches zero or after pausing, tap on the time display to reset and input new values.

 ## Customization

 You can customize the app’s appearance and functionality by modifying the following:

-- Timer Colors: The colors for the progress bar and text can be changed by adjusting the color property of the CircularProgressIndicator and Text widget.
+- Timer Colors: Change the colors for the progress bar and text by adjusting the CircularProgressIndicator and Text widget properties.

-- Duration Limits: You can limit the maximum duration that the user can input by adding validation in the _showTimeInputDialog method.
+- Timer Duration Limits: You can set maximum or minimum timer limits by adding validation logic in the _showTimeInputDialog method where the picker is displayed.

-- Animation Style: The stroke width, background color, and duration of the animation can be adjusted in the CircularProgressIndicator and AnimationController respectively.
+- Animation Style: Modify the stroke width, background color, and animation speed by adjusting the properties of the CircularProgressIndicator and the AnimationController.

+- Cupertino Styling: If desired, you can adjust or replace the Cupertino-style picker with a more Material-focused design by using a Material dialog or input fields.

 ## Contributions